 For a better experience, keep your browser up to date.
 Check here for latest versions.

 The Yukon Aboriginal Women’s Council (YAWC) is a non-profit society located in Whitehorse, Yukon, that supports leadership and advancement for and by Indigenous women, girls and gender diverse people in the Yukon Territory and Northern British Columbia.

 “Empowering Indigenous Women, Advocating for Change, Celebrating Success”

 Rooted in First Nation cultures and traditions, YAWC has advocated for the rights of Indigenous women in the Yukon and Northern British Columbia for more than 50 years.
 YAWC is now ready to create a long-term sustainable path forward into the new decade that is both comprehensive and holistic, taking into account the outside entities that work in unison with the organization to serve its clientele better.

 YAWC has a history of almost 50 years!
 It was initially formed as the Yukon Indian Women’s Council as an opportunity to have a say in the decision-making process on issues affected by native women in Whitehorse and within Yukon.
 The first group of women met in Whitehorse at the Skookum Jim Friendship Center on January 21st, 1974.
 The women were Lorraine Joe, Margaret Joe, Frances Woolsey, Josephine Muff, Patt Delaney, Kathy Rear, Pat Martin, Maxine Grant, Emma (Kaushee) Harris, and Edi Bohmer.

 Please stay tuned for more on YAWC's history.

 Having confidence in the fairness and reliability of a person or organization.
 Trust is also a value that defines our interdependence in relationships, personal or professional, and confidence in the fairness and reliability of working with YAWC.

-Through mutual dependence, action, and influence we seek to listen and evolve with our partners for better outcomes; to help one another for the sake of the collective goal in supporting Indigenous women, girls and gender diverse peoples in the Yukon and Northern BC.
+Through mutual dependence, action, and influence, we seek to listen and evolve with our partners for better outcomes, to help one another for the sake of the collective goal in supporting Indigenous women, girls and gender diverse peoples in the Yukon and Northern British Columbia.

-Using our ability to inspire others through encouragement and empowerment, we strive to treat our clientele, communities and partners with compassion in order to cultivate strong relationships and partnerships for long-term success.
+Using our ability to inspire others through encouragement and empowerment, we strive to treat our clientele, communities and partners with compassion to cultivate strong relationships and partnerships for long-term success.